 HIV Screening

-The U.S. Centers for Disease Control and Prevention (CDC) recommends that everyone should get tested for HIV as part of their regular medical care.
-Also, the U.S. Preventive Services Task Force (USPSTF) recommends screening tests for HIV if:1
+The U.S. Centers for Disease Control and Prevention (CDC) recommends that all people should get tested for HIV as part of their regular medical care.

 You and your doctor can decide if testing is right for you.

-You can get HIV testing in most doctors’ offices, public health clinics, hospitals, and Planned Parenthood clinics.
-You can also buy a home HIV test kit in a drugstore or by mail order.
+You can get HIV testing done in most doctors' offices, public health clinics, hospitals, and Planned Parenthood clinics.
+You can also buy a home HIV test kit (saliva test) in a drugstore or by mail order.
 But be very careful to choose only a test that has been approved by the U.S. Food and Drug Administration (FDA).
-If a home test is positive, see a doctor to have the result confirmed and to find out what to do next.
+If a home test is positive, you'll need to see a doctor to have the result confirmed and to find out what to do next.

 References